SnickCH/InsurgencySandstormDedicatedServer/README.md

 ## Timeline
+02.January 2022 - Snick: Happy new year!
+We are working on a easier to read documentation and published the first version.

 30.December 2021 - n0ri; activate the wiki and remove the Wall of text from the Readme.

-29.December 2021 - n0ri; Added the RCON with ISRT, Remove RCON from start script, added it to the ```Game.ini``` 28.December 2021 - [n0ri](https://github.com/N0rimaki) joined as a contributor.
+29.December 2021 - n0ri; Added the RCON with ISRT, Remove RCON from start script, added it to the ```Game.ini```

+28.December 2021 - [n0ri](https://github.com/N0rimaki) joined as a contributor.
 Thank you very much for updating the documentation, all the testing and for your inputs.
 The documentation is now cleaner and easier to get startet.
 Now documented watchtower run command and beginner friendly info on how to manage the container

 27.December 2021 - I made the script a bit easier (I will continue to make it easier and document a simpler version for watchtower)

 19.December 2021 - Updated the docker-compose.yml for watchtower

 26.November 2021 - I added a howto for Watchtower, so the container is automatically updated.
 No need for any scripts and cron jobs.

 23.March 2021 - Thanks to jcoker85 I corrected the path in the readme to the .ini files.
 Now they should be correct and can be copied 1:1 from the example.